About Us

 Europe feels like “home” to me, and I love wandering the crooked streets, finding that perfect little cafe or wine bar tucked away where only locals go.
 I’m always ready to try new things and new places.
 I share Tom’s passion for food and wine, but I also enjoy the little things like people watching with a a gelato, or taking photos of storks in their nests around Spain.

-We created our tours based on what we would like from a tour company.
-We want to venture out to see the landscape, mingle with the locals at markets, gain a deeper understanding of the products of the region, and also have time on our own to do and eat what we want.
-We hope you feel the same and join us on our adventures around Europe.
+We built our European wine tours around what we’d want from a tour company ourselves.
+First, we want to venture out and see the landscape up close.
+Then, we want to mingle with locals at regional markets.
+Along the way, we want to gain a deeper understanding of the products that make each region special.
+Just as importantly, we want free time to explore, eat, and drink exactly what we choose.
+We hope you feel the same way.
+So, join us on our next wine tour adventure around Europe.

-Why Have We Chosen These Regions For Our Trips?
+Why Have We Chosen These European Wine Regions For Our Trips?

-We prefer fruit-forward, medium-bodied wines, and the regions we have selected are renowned for their specialties: Tempranillo (Spain), Grenache (France), and Barbera/Dolcetto (Italy).
-These regions are sorely underrepresented in the wine tourism industry.
-Yes, you could take a day trip, but we are diving deep into these wine regions, so you can understand how the climate and terroir affect the grapes, why the winemakers use certain techniques, and how the food, wine, and culture are intertwined.
+We’re drawn to fruit-forward, medium-bodied wines.
+That’s why we’ve chosen regions renowned for exactly that: Tempranillo in Spain, Grenache in France, and Barbera/Dolcetto in Italy.
+These regions are also sorely underrepresented in wine tourism.
+Sure, you could book a quick day trip.
+Instead, we dive deep.
+That way, you’ll understand how climate and terroir shape the grapes, why winemakers use certain techniques, and how food, wine, and culture intertwine in each region.

-These regions also offer great value, which is something sorely missing in wine these days.
-You might say Barolo isn’t cheap but $50 for D.O.C.G.
-Barolo (normale) is a lot better than $75 for a middling bottle of Champagne.
-Lastly, these three regions are all places we are considering for living in Europe with a first purchase likely coming in 2027.
+These regions also deliver something increasingly rare: real value.
+Take Barolo, for example.
+Yes, it isn’t cheap.
+But $50 for a D.O.C.G.
+Barolo normale beats $75 for a middling bottle of Champagne any day.
+Finally, these three regions are all places we’re considering for our own move to Europe, with a first purchase likely coming in 2028.
 Anyone can drive you around Tuscany or Bordeaux.
-Our tours involve less driving and more time learning about the region, the excellent growers and the historic villages that crown the hills of the region.
+Our tours go further: less time driving, more time learning about the region, meeting excellent growers, and exploring the historic villages that crown these hills.

-Experience the wineries and historical villages of Piedmont, Italy, during the International White Truffle Fair and Asti Christmas Market season!
-This adventure is only available for two weeks in 2026!
+Experience the wineries and historical villages of Piedmont, Italy, during the International White Truffle Fair.
 Make your reservation today!